CloudCasa Pro Backup Guide

 Go to the Clusters/Backups page and click “Define Backup”.
 The cluster backup wizard will open, which has several steps.
 First, select the cluster you wish to back up.
 In this case, this will be the cluster you just defined.

 Next, choose what you wish to protect.
 Various options are available to select resources by namespace, resource type, or label, and to include or exclude persistent volumes.
 The default is to back up the full cluster including persistent volumes, and this is generally the safest option to start with.
 Next you must choose how to protect your persistent volumes.
-The options are “Snapshot only” or “Snapshot and copy”.
-The former will create only local snapshots of your PVs, while the later will create snapshots and then copy them to object storage (CloudCasa’s secure storage by default).
-The default is snapshot only, but Snapshot and copy is the safer option.
+The options are “Snapshot only” or “Backup to object storage”.
+The former will create only local snapshots of your PVs, while the later will create snapshots (if possible) and then copy them to object storage (CloudCasa’s secure storage by default).
+The default is “Backup to object storage”, and this is generally the safer choice.
+Other options are available that control whether snapshots are taken before backup and whether live backups should be done if snapshots aren’t possible, but these should usually be left at their default settings.
 The Advanced options section allows you to choose the target storage for your backup and set several less commonly needed performance-related options.

 Next you can select pre and post-backup application hooks to execute.
 These are generally only needed for special applications like databases that need to be put in a specific state for backup.